ddankel/minidb-gatsby/README.md

 npm run list-fm
 ```

-This script parses all of the markdown pages and aggregates all current values for the frontmatter keys.
-This allows a quick review of current listed options as well as copying those lists into the frontmatter schema to set the allowlists.
+This script parses all of the mini `.md` pages and aggregates all current values for the frontmatter keys.
+This allows a quick review of current listed options as well as copying those lists into the frontmatter schema to change the allowlists if desired.

 ## Contact